icetlab/icetlab.github.io/_projects/perfvisualization.md

 <div class="row">
     <div class="col-sm-7 mt-3 mt-md-0">
         In a controlled experiment, we were able to demonstrate that developers using PerformanceHat were able to identify performance problems faster and more accurately than developers without the tool {% cite cito:19 %}.

+        Our ideas on feedback-driven development have been picked up by practitioners on multiple occasions.
+For example, [Adrian Colyer](https://www.crunchbase.com/person/adrian-colyer) has featured our work on his blog [The Morning Paper](https://blog.acolyer.org/2015/11/10/runtime-metric-meets-developer-building-better-cloud-applications-using-feedback/), in addition to appearing in some other talks and [media coverage](http://radar.oreilly.com/2015/11/four-short-links-11-november-2015.html).
     </div>
     <div class="col-sm-5 mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/perfhat_experiment.png" title="results of a controlled experiment evaluating PerformanceHat" class="img-fluid z-depth-1" %}